ying-teaching/python-book/docs/ch12_django/notes/basic_django.md

 ### The `index` View

 The `index` view fetches data from database and render the template into HTML response page.

+It uses Django's model API to fetch data and create a context for its template.

+Then it loads a template and renders a page using the context and request data.

+You can check the view output in `http://localhost:8000/polls/`.

 ```python
 from django.http import HttpResponse